Liquidity In Finance

 What is an Illiquid Asset

 What are illiquid assets?
-They’re any asset that can’t be quickly or easily sold or converted into cash without assuming a significant loss in value.
+They’re any assets that can’t be quickly or easily sold or converted into cash without assuming a significant loss in value.
 Alternative investments such as venture capital, private equity and real estate are illiquid in that they can be difficult to sell.
 This difficulty can be due to a lack of buyers who are willing to purchase, or because of the expense involved in the sale.

 It’s important to keep in mind that just because an asset is illiquid doesn't necessarily mean it’s not of value.
 In fact, the opposite is often true.
 Illiquid assets can be very high in value.
 They’re just more challenging to sell and get their value out of them - especially if you need cash quickly.